A5H73Y/Parkour/docs/tutorials/parkour-config.md

     MaximumParkourLevel: 99999999
     # Should the Player's potion effects be reset during Parkour events such as joining, dying, leaving, finishing etc.
     ResetPotionEffects: true
+    # Should Ops keep their GameMode when joining a Course
+    OpsBypassGameModeSet: false

   Display:
     # Should the plugin display a Join message to the Player "This server uses Parkour v6.X"